Stormcock (album)

 Stormcock is the fifth studio album by English folk/rock singer-songwriter and guitarist Roy Harper.
-It was first released in May 1971 by Harvest Records and is widely considered his best record.
+First released in May 1971 by Harvest Records, it is widely considered his best record.

 History

 Harper was inspired by a trip to, and time spent in, Big Sur, California.
 "Me and My Woman" is a love song backed by David Bedford's orchestral arrangements (Bedford would also collaborate on some of Harper's later releases).
 "Hors d'Oeuvres" was inspired by the fate of Caryl Chessman who spent nearly 12 years on death row – at the time the longest ever in the United States – before being executed in a gas chamber in May 1960.
 "One Man Rock and Roll Band" is a critique on the pointlessness of violence.

 "The Same Old Rock" is an attack on government, the history of war, and organized religion featuring guitar work and a solo by Jimmy Page.

 The album's four extended songs showcase Harper's talents, both as a songwriter and guitarist.
 But, Stormcock "...epitomized a hybrid genre that had no exclusive purveyors save Harper — epic progressive acoustic."